odil-T/Land-Cover-Classification/semantic-segmentation/models/unet_sem_seg_2024-05-07--05-45-34/README.md

-This model was trained with the following hyperparameters:
+This model was trained on 1024 x 1024 images with the following hyperparameters:

 - batch size = 2
 - epochs = 50